Understanding Data Formats in API Communication

 In the upcoming chapters, we will delve deeper into these data types within the context of JSON and XML.
 Stay tuned for a more in-depth exploration of how these formats play a pivotal role in shaping the landscape of API communication.
 Let the learning continue!

-- Structured data is organized and predictable, like a well-stocked pantry.
+- Structured data is organized and predictable, following a defined schema

-- APIs rely on data formats like JSON and XML to communicate effectively.
+- APIs primarily use structured data formats like JSON and XML